 The court considers the same factors when determining visitation.
 Family law attorney Neal Johnson can assist you in your pursuit of a fair custody agreement through knowledgeable advice and skilled representation.

 In Virginia, there are two types of custody: physical and legal.
 Physical custody refers to your child’s primary residence.
 Legal custody authorizes one or both parents to make decisions regarding the health, education and welfare of your child.
 Within this framework, there are several possible scenarios:

 - Joint legal and physical custody, with both parents sharing decision-making responsibility and both having significant parenting time

 - Joint legal custody, with one parent having sole physical custody and the other having regular visitation

 - Sole legal and physical custody to one parent, with the other parent having regular visitation

 Biological parents are not the only people with custodial rights.
 Grandparents, stepparents and other parties with a legitimate interest can be awarded custody and visitation in certain circumstances.
-As divorce lawyers in Roanoke, Virginia, we will inform you of your options, explore alternatives and give you the information you need to make the best decisions for your family.
+We will inform you of your options, explore alternatives and give you the information you need to make the best decisions for your family.

-For an attorney who is experienced in family law cases involving child custody and visitation matters, call Johnson Law PLC at 540-685-0136 or contact us online to schedule a free consultation.
-We are experienced, compassionate and accessible with offices conveniently located within walking distance of downtown Roanoke.
+For an attorney who is experienced in family law cases involving child custody and visitation matters, call 540-685-0136 or contact us online to schedule a free consultation.